abitabir/yordevs-quiz-night-2023/README.md

    - Search engines change the meta descriptions of pages when they detect little relevance between the existing meta description of a result page and a user search query.
 Instead they use other snippets from the page that may be more relevant.
    - Search engines change the meta descriptions of pages when they detect a lot of relevance between the existing meta description of a result page and a user search query.
 Instead they use other snippets from the page that may be more relevant.

+1. SEO (Search Engine Optimisation) work aims to improve website traffic to a website via search engines by improving the page rank (position in search rankings).
+Which of the following statements about SEO is false?

+   - Offpage SEO measures are applied outside of a website.
+Tactics include link building, guest posting and social media marketing.
+Offpage SEO aims to build your website's reputation and credibility.
+   - Onpage SEO tactics are applied directly within a website.
+Examples include measures to optimise the content or improve the meta description and title tags.
+   + White hat SEO strategies exclude link building, quality content creation, improving website performance, using descriptive meta tags, improving site navigation and utilising responsive web design.
+   - Black hat SEO techniques are unethical (but not illegal) SEO practices that clash with search engine guidelines and often result in penalties from search engines.
+Examples include keyword stuffing, cloaking, blog commenting, user-generated content spamming, using private link networks and even hacking.

 1. What HTML form input presents multiple options, but allows the selection of only one?

    - `<input type="text">`